great-expectations/great_expectations/docs/glossary.md

 ---
 id: glossary
-title: Glossary of Terms
+title: "Glossary of Terms"
 ---
-import Data from './term_tags/terms.json'

-**Batch:**
-A selection of records from a Data Asset.

-**Batch Request:**
-Provided to a Datasource in order to create a Batch.

-**Checkpoint:**
-The primary means for validating data in a production deployment of Great Expectations.

-**CLI:**
-Command Line Interface

-**Custom Expectation:**
-An extension of the `Expectation` class, developed outside of the Great Expectations library.

-**Data Asset:**
-A collection of records within a Datasource which is usually named based on the underlying data system and sliced to correspond to a desired specification.

-**Data Connector:**
-Provides the configuration details based on the source data system which are needed by a Datasource to define Data Assets.

-**Data Context:**
-The primary entry point for a Great Expectations deployment, with configurations and methods for all supporting components.

-**Data Docs:**
-Human readable documentation generated from Great Expectations metadata detailing Expectations, Validation Results, etc.

-<p><b>{Data.datasource.term}:</b> {Data.datasource.definition}</p>

-**Evaluation Parameter:**
-A parameter used during Validation of an Expectation to reference simple expressions or previousl generated metrics.

-**Evaluation Parameter Store:**
-A connector to store and retrieve information about parameters used during Validation of an Expectation which reference simple expressions or previously generated metrics.

-**Execution Engine:**
-A system capable of processing data to compute Metrics

-**Expectation:**
-A verifiable assertion about data.

-**Expectation Store:**
-A connector to store and retrieve information about collections of verifiable assertions about data.

-**Metric:**
-A computed attribute of data such as the mean of a column.

-**Metric Store:**
-A connector to store and retrieve information about computed attributes of data, such as the mean of a column.

-**Profiler:**
-Generates candidate Expectations (and sometimes other artifacts) from data.

-**Renderer:**
-A class for converting Expectations, Validation Results, etc. into Data Docs or other output such as email notifications or slack messages.

-**Store:**
-A connector to store and retrieve information about metadata in Great Expectations.

-**Supporting Resource:**
-A resource external to the Great Expectations code base which Great Expectations utilizes.

-**Validation:**
-The act of applying an Expectation Suite to a Batch.

-**Validation Action:**
-A Python class with a run method that takes the result of validating a Batch against an Expectation Suite and does something with it

-**Validation Operator:**
-An internal object that can trigger Validation Actions after Validation completes.

-**Validation Result:**
-An object generated when data is Validated against an Expectation Suite.

-**Validation Result Store:**
-A connector to store and retrieve information about objects generated when data is Validated against an Expectation Suite.

-**Validator:**
-The object responsible for running an Expectation Suite against data.
+**Batch:** A selection of records from a Data Asset.

+**Batch Request:** Provided to a Datasource in order to create a Batch.

+**CLI:** Command Line Interface

+**Catalog Asset:** A collection of records within a Datasource which is usually named based on the underlying data system and sliced in different ways to correspond to multiple desired specifications.

+**Checkpoint:** The primary means for validating data in a production deployment of Great Expectations.

+**Custom Expectation:** An extension of the `Expectation` class, developed outside of the Great Expectations library.

+**Data Asset:** A collection of records within a Datasource which is usually named based on the underlying data system and sliced to correspond to a desired specification.

+**Data Connector:** Provides the configuration details based on the source data system which are needed by a Datasource to define Data Assets.

+**Data Context:** The primary entry point for a Great Expectations deployment, with configurations and methods for all supporting components.

+**Data Docs:** Human readable documentation generated from Great Expectations metadata detailing Expectations, Validation Results, etc.

+**Datasource:** Provides a standard API for accessing and interacting with data from a wide variety of source systems.

+**Evaluation Parameter:** A parameter used during Validation of an Expectation to reference simple expressions or previously generated metrics.

+**Evaluation Parameter Store:** A connector to store and retrieve information about parameters used during Validation of an Expectation which reference simple expressions or previously generated metrics.

+**Execution Engine:** A system capable of processing data to compute Metrics.

+**Expectation:** A verifiable assertion about data.

+**Expectation Store:** A connector to store and retrieve information about collections of verifiable assertions about data.

+**Expectation Suite:** A collection of verifiable assertions about data.

+**Metric:** A computed attribute of data such as the mean of a column.

+**Metric Store:** A connector to store and retrieve information about computed attributes of data, such as the mean of a column.

+**Profiler:** Generates Metrics and candidate Expectations from data.

+**Renderer:** A method for converting Expectations, Validation Results, etc. into Data Docs or other output such as email notifications or slack messages.

+**Store:** A connector to store and retrieve information about metadata in Great Expectations.

+**Supporting Resource:** A resource external to the Great Expectations code base which Great Expectations utilizes.

+**Validation:** The act of applying an Expectation Suite to a Batch.

+**Validation Action:** A Python class with a run method that takes the result of validating a Batch against an Expectation Suite and does something with it

+**Validation Operator:** An internal object that can trigger Validation Actions after Validation completes.

+**Validation Result:** An object generated when data is Validated against an Expectation Suite.

+**Validation Result Store:** A connector to store and retrieve information about objects generated when data is Validated against an Expectation Suite.

+**Validator:** The object responsible for running an Expectation Suite against data.